ISAITB/docs-services/source/processing/index.rst

   * The name of the service port must be "ProcessingServicePort".
   * The namespace must be set to "http://www.gitb.com/ps/v1/".

-Failure to do so will result in the test bed not being able to correctly lookup the endpoint to call.
+Failure to do so will result in the Test Bed not being able to correctly lookup the endpoint to call.
 The following example illustrates how this could be done in a `Spring`_ implementation using `CXF`_:

 .. code-block:: java